The second 200

 Probably the first Test century ever scored by a 6ft 8in beanpole who broke the world record for hurling a haggis.
 Tom Moody, who threw one 230ft in 1989, scored a hundred for Australia on this day against Sri Lanka in Brisbane.
 A tour de force from Aravinda de Silva (167 in 491 minutes) ensured that Sri Lanka escaped with a draw.

 Peter Parfitt, the loquacious left-hander, was born today.
-He was a handy batsman at a time when England were well-stocked with such things, and made seven Test hundreds, the first four of them against a rather modest Pakistan side.
+He was a handy batter at a time when England were well-stocked with such creatures, and made seven Test hundreds, the first four of them against a rather modest Pakistan side.
 He was a great slip fielder, and a key member and sometime captain of the fitful Middlesex side of the 1960s.
 "Parf" tells a good story, as befits a former pub landlord turned genial corporate-hospitality host.

 An Australian captain is born.
 Ian Johnson was a tall offspinner with a jerky action who scraped to the Test double of 1000 runs and 100 wickets in the last of his 45 Tests.
 A fringe member of the Invincibles in 1948, Johnson returned as Australia's captain in 1956, but couldn't match the offspinning feats of Jim Laker.
 Later a genial secretary of the Melbourne Cricket Club, he died in 1998.

 Jackie McGlew, South Africa's captain, carried his bat for 127 against New Zealand in Durban.
-South Africa's 292 proved just enough - even though they were all out for 149 in the second innings they squeaked home by 30 runs.
+South Africa's 292 proved just enough - even though they were all out for 149 in the second innings, they squeaked home by 30 runs.
 Peter Pollock, on his debut, took 6 for 38 (and nine in the match) as New Zealand folded for 166.

 A low-scoring ODI in Sydney.
 In a match shortened to 30 overs by rain, Australia looked out for the count when they were shot out for 101.
 Curtly Ambrose took 3 for 18 and surprise packet Phil Simmons 3 for 11.
 But West Indies collapsed for 87 (Paul Reiffel 3 for 14).
 Mark Taylor, in his first match as captain in the absence of the injured Allan Border, took the match award for "leadership and exceptional catching" (he held four).

-England completed what turned out to be a series-winning victory in the first Test in Durban.
+England completed what turned out to be a series-winning victory in the first Test, in Durban.
 Centuries from Ken Barrington and Jim Parks lifted England to 485 for 5, then the offspinners David Allen and Fred Titmus got to work.
 South Africa, Graeme Pollock and all, were shot out for 155 and 226, and England won by an innings.
 The remaining four Tests of a somewhat attritional series were drawn.

 1936 Buster Farrer (South Africa)